arikanev/accessibility-tools/README.md

 - Can simply add youtube link to CLI args embedded in bash script, and add arg for youtube link in v2/split_vid.py.
 The code for downloading youtube vid is in v1/rand_seg.py
 - Speech recognition for writing SRT files.https://medium.com/searce/generate-srt-file-subtitles-using-google-clouds-speech-to-text-api-402b2f1da3bd
 - Find someone to pay for LFS storage, or just get test video to use from: https://drive.google.com/file/d/1_YWTi4gTOS6e5AKuGXWopAMUPDFU3IRl/view?usp=sharing
-- Display speech recognition interface in dialog/popup boxes
+- Display speech recognition interface (basically make it easier to capture user speech at correct moments) in dialog/popup boxes
+  - dig into SpeechRecognition api, eventually use some sort of more customizable alternative, parratron, live transcribe, something for HOH speech to be understood
+- MPV player should remain open as popup for user input appears after each vid.
+Try increasing CPU threads to 2 and/or running parallel process.
+- Haptic isolation training tool - decrease brightness over time of videos.

+- add TooLoud interface of some sort.
+We want it on phones or haptics.